oxylus-tech/oxylus/docs/source/guide/20-frontend.rst

 - quality: tests integration

-The goal of the Oxylus layer is to make this integration happens, by providing for the assets a set of components and composables.
+The Oxylus layer makes this integration, and provides for the assets a set of components and composables.

 Setup